snowcoders/sortier/CONTRIBUTING.md

 ### Beta

-1. Pull down the latest of the beta branch
+1. Pull down the latest of the main branch
 1. Create a release branch (e.g. `release-beta`)
 1. Run `npm version <version number here>`
 1. Cleanup the changelog in anyway you might need to and amend it to the last commit using `git commit --amend --no-edit`
 1. Push the new branch to the server (e.g. `git push`)
-1. Create a PR from your release branch into `beta`
+1. Create a PR from your release branch into `main`
 1. Get it merged
 1. The actual publish, git tag and git release is all automated.
 You can monitor it's progress via the [Github Actions](https://github.com/snowcoders/sortier/actions/workflows/publish.yml) section.

 ### Latest

-1. Pull down the latest of the beta branch
+1. Pull down the latest of the main
 1. Create a release branch (e.g. `release-latest`)
 1. Run `npm version <version number here>`
+1. Merge all the beta versions for the current version number into one changelog entry
-1. Cleanup the changelog in anyway you might need to and amend it to the last commit using `git commit --amend --no-edit`
+1. Commit using `git commit -a --amend --no-edit`
 1. Push the new branch to the server (e.g. `git push`)
-1. Create a PR from your release branch into `latest`
+1. Create a PR from your release branch into `main`
 1. Get it merged
 1. The actual publish, git tag and git release is all automated.
 You can monitor it's progress via the [Github Actions](https://github.com/snowcoders/sortier/actions/workflows/publish.yml) section.